maehrlich1/microhabSel_LC-WGS/README.md

 * Mapping QC with Qualimap2 for each seq run

 Different alignment software was benchmarked using `Teaser`. `bwa mem` was shown to give the best compromise between percent mapping reads, mapping quality and runtime.
-`bwa mem -M -a` was used to align reads from all samples to the *Fundulus heteroclitus* reference genome version 4.1.
+`bwa mem` was used to align reads from all samples to the *Fundulus heteroclitus* reference genome version 4.1.
-`Qualimap2` was used to assess alignment statistics for each sequencing run.
+`Qualimap2` was used to assess alignment statistics for each sequencing batch.

 ### Seq Run Aggregation